Vegan Empire Biscuits

 Plus, I really don’t like the taste of glace cherries and I think the colourfulness of the Jelly Tots add a nice finishing touch.

 The shortbread for the biscuits is also traditionally made with eggs but it’s pretty easy to make it without.
-I adapted the recipe from my granny’s old cookbook from the 1960s by simply replacing the egg with a little more butter.
+I adapted the recipe from my granny’s old cookbook from the 1960s by simply replacing the egg with a little more margarine.

 It worked perfectly!
 The shortbread has a nice crunch but still has that delicious, melt-in-your-mouth texture.

-How To Make Empire Biscuits
+How To Make Vegan Empire Biscuits

-Mix the two ingredients together gently until smooth.
+Mix the two ingredients together until smooth.

 Next, add 300g of plain (all-purpose) flour to the bowl.
 Mix with a spoon until small pieces of the mixture start to clump together.